Rishthegreat/Notes/School/Roaring 20s.md

 	- Commerce - Herbert Hoover
 	- Treasury - Andrew Mellon
 - Harding called them the “best minds”
+- He is known for scandals
+	- The “Ohio Gang”
+		- He appointed that some of his friends in office, but this was bad because they were corrupt
+	- Teapot Dome Scandal
+		- Albert B. Fall

 #### Supreme Court in 1920s
 - Taft - Chief Justice of the Supreme Court